davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-When you use Spring Boot for {pivotal-gemfire-name}, which builds Spring Data for {pivotal-gemfire-name}, it makes short work of enabling auth in both your clients and servers.
+When you use Spring Boot for VMware GemFire, which builds Spring Data for VMware GemFire, it makes short work of enabling auth in both your clients and servers.